-The measured value of \sigdpsI is $80.7\pm 11.2\stat^{+9.5}_{-8.6}\syst \pm 12.1\model\unit{fb}$, where the model uncertainty accounts for the difference in cross sections obtained in the acceptance region with the \PYTHIA and \HERWIG samples.
+The measured value of \sigdpsI is $80.7\pm 11.2\stat^{+9.5}_{-8.6}\syst \pm 12.1\model\unit{fb}$, where the model uncertainty accounts for the difference in cross sections obtained in the experimental acceptance region with the \PYTHIA and \HERWIG simulations.
 The observed statistical significance of the signal is 6.2 standard deviations above the background-only hypothesis.
 Separate fits to the \emu and \mumu channels indicate that the two measurements agree within 1.7 standard deviations.
 The \dps production cross section is also measured in a fiducial volume, defined using two generator-level SS ``dressed'' leptons (\emu or \mumu) from $\PW$ boson decays excluding the events with leptonically decaying $\tau$ leptons.
 The leptons are dressed by adding the momenta of generator-level photons within a cone of $\Delta R(\Pell,\gamma) < 0.1$ to their momenta, and are required to pass kinematic requirements on the \pt, $\eta$, $\mll$, and $\ptll$ variables from the SR selection.
-The measured fiducial cross section is $6.28\pm 0.81\stat \pm 0.69\syst \pm 0.37\model\unit{fb}$, where the model uncertainty represents the observed difference in fiducial region efficiencies of the \PYTHIA and \HERWIG samples.
-The measured values of the inclusive and fiducial cross sections are in agreement with those predicted by \pyeight with tune \cuet and \dSh.
+The measured fiducial cross section is $6.28\pm 0.81\stat \pm 0.69\syst \pm 0.37\model\unit{fb}$, where the model uncertainty represents the observed difference in reconstruction efficiencies within the fiducial region obtained using the \PYTHIA and \HERWIG simulations.
+The measured value of the inclusive (fiducial) cross section is in agreement with the predicted value of 86.4\,(6.74)\unit{fb} by \pyeight with the tune \cuet and \dSh.
 A value of $\sigma_{\text{eff}}$ is extracted from Eq.~(\ref{eq:pocketformula}), using the measured \sigdpsI value and the next-to-NLO prediction for the single \PWp\,(\PWm) production cross section including leptonic decays of $35.4\pm 1.4\,(26.0 \pm 1.0)\unit{nb}$~\cite{Anastasiou:2003ds,fewz2p1}.
 This procedure results in a value of $12.2^{+ 2.9}_{- 2.2}\unit{mb}$, consistent with previous measurements of this quantity from final states with vector bosons~\cite{atlas:dps2018,CMS:2021qsn}.
 Tabulated results are provided in HEPData~\cite{HEPData}.

 In summary, the first observation of \WpmWpm production from double parton scattering processes in proton-proton collisions at $\sqrt{s} = 13\TeV$ has been reported.
 The analyzed data set corresponds to an integrated luminosity of \lint, collected in 2016--2018 using the CMS detector at the LHC.
 Events are selected by requiring same-sign electron-muon or dimuon pairs with moderate missing transverse momentum and low jet multiplicity.
 Boosted decision trees are used to discriminate between the signal and the dominant background processes.
 A fiducial cross section of $6.28\pm 0.81\stat \pm 0.69\syst \pm 0.37\model\unit{fb}$ is extracted, and an inclusive cross section of $80.7\pm 11.2\stat^{+9.5}_{-8.6}\syst \pm 12.1\model\unit{fb}$ is measured.
 This corresponds to an observed significance of the signal above the background-only hypothesis of 6.2 standard deviations.
 A value of the DPS effective cross section, characterizing the transverse distribution of partons in the proton, $\sigma_{\text{eff}}=12.2^{+ 2.9}_{- 2.2}\unit{mb}$ is extracted.